syllab-ntu/syllab/publications.md

 in **IEICE Transactions** - 2016
 - F. Landelle, T. Peyrin, "*Cryptanalysis of Full RIPEMD-128*"
 in **Journal of Cryptology** - 2016
 - T. Pandit, S.K.
-Pandey, R. Barua, "* Attribute-Based Signcryption: Signer Privacy, Strong Unforgeability and IND-CCA Security in Adaptive-Predicates Model (Extended Version)*"
-in **JISIS** - 2016
+Pandey, R. Barua, "* Attribute-Based Signcryption: Signer Privacy, Strong Unforgeability and IND-CCA Security in Adaptive-Predicates Model (Extended Version)*" in **JISIS** - 2016

-### International Conferences and Workshops

 - I. Nikolić, Y. Sasaki, "*A New Algorithm for the Unbalanced Meet-in-the-Middle Problem*"
 in Advances in Cryptology - **ASIACRYPT 2016**
 - P-A. Fouque, P. Karpman, P. Kirchner, B. Minaud, "*Efficient and Provable White-Box Primitives*"